marcglasberg/asyncredux.com/react/intro.md

 Async Redux's whole focus is on being easy for developers to use.
-I'm consistently incredulous at things front end developers have to deal with, and the large overhead knowledge that is needed just to navigate the pitfalls of the tools they use.
+I'm consistently incredulous at things front end developers have to deal with, and the large overhead knowledge that is needed just to navigate the pitfalls of the tools we use.
 I want to make Async Redux the opposite of that:
 You don't need to be super clever about approaching things just to make it work.

 Despite being easy to use, Async Redux is powerful enough